RespectMathias/dlssg-to-fsr3/resources/read_me_generic_dll.txt

 DO NOT USE IN MULTIPLAYER GAMES.

-"XXXX.dll" is "version.dll" or "winhttp.dll" or "dbghelp.dll".
+"XXXX.dll" is "version.dll" or "winhttp.dll" or "dbghelp.dll" or "cryptsp.dll".

 =====================================
 ===== Installation instructions =====